jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true } -->
 <!-- # STL Stack -->
 - Declaring and initializing a stack
-- Stack size is obtained by calling `size()`
-- Stacks allow removing elements only from the back (top) of the sequence

 ```cpp
 stack&lt;int&gt;s;